unit8co/darts/README.md

 The models can all be used in the same way, using `fit()` and `predict()` functions, similar to scikit-learn.
 The library also makes it easy to backtest models, and combine the predictions of several models and external regressors.
-Darts supports both univariate and multivariate time series and models, and the neural networks can be trained on multiple time series.
+Darts supports both univariate and multivariate time series and models.
+The neural networks can be trained on multiple time series, and some of the models offer probabilistic forecasts.

 ## Documentation
 * [Examples & Tutorials](https://unit8co.github.io/darts/examples.html)